jpsca/properform/docs/docs/formsets.md

 ```

 There are now a total of three forms showing above.
 Two for the object data that was passed in and one extra form.
-Also note that we are passing in a list of dictionaries as the object data, but the most common scenario will be using the result of a query using an ORM.

-The format of the HTML names of the fields in the forms of the formset is another thing you should pay attention to.
+Also note the format of the HTML names of the fields in the forms of the formset.
 It follows this format:

 *form_prefix*. *formset_name* \-\- **OBJECT_ID** \-\- *field_name*
-{: style="text-align:center;font-family:monospace;font-size:larger" }
+{: style="text-align:center;font-family:monospace;font-size:larger;font-weight:bold" }

 Notice how this imply each object **must** have a distinct ID, even if the data comes as dictionaries.